 E3 starts in just a few days and I know what gamer backpack I’m going to bring.
-It needs to have room for two 15 inch laptops, a keyboard, mice, my over-the-ear headphones ?, and other miscellaneous stuff – including (hopefully) a few pounds of cool swag.
-Luckily Solo send me a backpack a few weeks ago to test out, and I’m so impressed it gets the green light.
-Actually my day job requires me to haul around almost the same gear each day to work.
+It needs to have room for two 15 inch laptops, a keyboard, a mouse, my over-the-ear headphones, and some other miscellaneous stuff – including (hopefully) a few pounds of cool swag.
+Luckily Solo send me a backpack a few weeks ago to test out.
+I’m so impressed it clearly gets the green light.
+Actually my real day job requires me to haul around almost the same gear each day to work.
 Except I swap my MSI Ghost Pro for another MacBook, and I don’t bring my big mechanical Razar keyboard to work.

 Awesome zippers.
 A deal breaker for any backpack or bag is crappy zippers.
 Not a problem here, the Active gamer backpack has several double zippered compartments with big, easy-to-use zippers that don’t bind.
 Although I like the convenience of the two zippers it does make for zipper zoo, and I still open the wrong compartment once in awhile.
 I took a sharpie and colored a few black to make it easier to find the right ones.

 Small details like a top pocket for keys and the airmesh back padding complete the package.
 Other attentions to detail include a headphone port which is probably getting dated but I used in once with my power brick, and reflective strips for bikers.

 The Solo Rival gamer backpack is a deal, retailing for $80 I’ve seen it listed on their site for more like $60.
 If this one sounds a little big, hey they have dozen different models to choose from.
 I was very impressed.